TamerTas/kubernetes/docs/proposals/config_data.md

 kubectl create -f example-replication-controller.yaml
 ```

-New pods created by the ``ExampleReplicationController`` will use the ``PodConfigurationEnv`` objects when starting/replicating pods.
+New pods created by the ``ExampleReplicationController`` will use the ``pod-config-env`` objects when starting/replicating pods.

-``PodConfigurationEnv`` object will be watched for any modifications and the currently consumed environment variables will be updated.
+``pod-config-env`` object will be watched for any modifications and the currently consumed environment variables will be updated.

 ### Future Improvements